Song requests, music through your Twitch chat bot

 You can then use this file in your broadcasting software (like OBS or XSplit) to display the current song on your stream overlay.

-By using a cheap audio splitter cable, you can feed both your microphone output and your song-player output into the same microphone input.
+One way to do this is by using a cheap audio splitter cable to feed both your microphone output and your song player output into the microphone input.

 Common problems